NAVSUP FLC Bahrain in the Spotlight: HAZMAT

-MANAMA, BAHRAIN (Dec.
-13, 2022) Naval Supply Systems Command (NAVSUP) Fleet Logistics Center (FLC) Bahrain Hazardous Material (HAZMAT) team ensures the safe stowage, issuance, receipt, handling and verification of hazardous materials, Dec.
-13, 2022.
+HAZMAT Locker Inspections – Some HAZMAT is needed so frequently that tenant commands require to store it on-hand.
+As part of the ORM process, the HAZMAT is isolated from other stowage areas and kept in special lockers, known as “HAZMAT lockers.”
+To ensure all HAZMAT is stowed safely and all the lockers are up to specifications, the NAVSUP FLC Bahrain team provides HAZMAT locker training as well as courtesy inspections.
+Some of the notable requirements of stowing HAZMAT is keeping it in a cool dry place, segregating HAZMAT by like groups (corrosives, flammables, etc) and having safety data sheets on hand.

+Ship Support – NAVSUP FLC Bahrain’s HAZMAT support is not confined to just the tenant commands in the AOR.
+The team also works closely with Command Task Force 53 (CTF-53) to provide services for all ships embarked in the 5th Fleet AOR.
+For example, when a large dry cargo ship orders oil to be picked up at their next port call, FLC Bahrain HAZMAT team will stow the requisition until the ship arrives, and provide shipping to them on their behalf.

 NAVSUP FLC Bahrain is one of eight FLCs under Commander, NAVSUP.
 Headquartered in Mechanicsburg, Pennsylvania, NAVSUP employs a diverse, worldwide workforce of more than 25,000 military and civilian personnel.
-(U.S. Navy photo by Margaret Algarin)
+NAVSUP and the Navy Supply Corps conduct and enable supply chain, acquisition, operational logistics, Sailors, and family care activities with our mission partners to generate readiness and sustain naval forces worldwide to prevent and decisively win wars.

 |Date Taken: